This section explains the rule behind the result in plain language.

 How to use the simple interest calculator

 Calculate simple interest from principal, rate and time.
-Use this page for a fast estimate, compare a few scenarios, and adjust the inputs until the result matches what you need to decide.
+Use this page for a quick working answer, compare a few scenarios, and adjust the inputs until the result matches what you need to decide.

 This tool also sits inside the CalcBeacon finance cluster.
 That makes it easier to find from category pages, related tools, and supporting guides when you want to compare options.